 where $N_i$ is the (unit outward) normal to the $i$th boundary tetrahedron of $\sigma$ and $\theta_{ij}$ is the dihedral angle between the tetrahedra $i$ and $j$.
 The Lagrange multiplier imposes the constraint

 which implements the closure of the normals, i.e.

 with $V_i$ the volume of the $i$th tetrahedron.

-\passage{Causal structure from dynamics}
+\subsection{Causal structure from dynamics}

-This choice of variables for the action makes it very clear how causality plays its role in the dynamics.
-Indeed, the causal structure shows up in the sign of both the lengths $l_s$ and the angles $\theta_{t\sigma}$.
-However, assuming all tetrahedra to be space-like, the lengths $l_s$, and so the areas $A_t$ and volumes $V_T$, are all positive.
-So causality appears only in the orientation of the wedges, i.e. the sign of $\theta_{t\sigma}$.
+This choice of variables for the action makes it clear how causality plays its role in the dynamics.
+Indeed, as explained previously, the causal structure is encoded on the wedges as the sign of the dihedral angle between two neighbouring tetrahedra.
+This information can be directly obtained from the sign of the variable $\theta_{t\sigma}$.
+However, any configuration of signs of $\theta_{t\sigma}$ does not define an allowed causal structure as it must also satisfy the cycle constraint \eqref{eq:cycle}.
+So, an assignment of $\theta_{t \sigma}$ defines an \textit{orientation structure}, but not necessarily a \textit{causal structure}.

+Meanwhile, it is also possible to obtain causal information from the lengths $l_s$.
+First of all, the sign of $l_s$ tells whether the segment is space-like or time-like.
+Here we are assuming that the segments are all space-like.
+Nevertheless, it is still possible to extract additional causal information.
+If some geometrical constraints are satisfied (generalisation of the triangular inequalities), then it is possible to reconstruct uniquely the geometry of a 4-simplex from the lengths of its segments.
+Then, there exists a formula expressing the dihedral angle as a function of the lengths $l_s$.
+This second derivation of the dihedral angle does not necessarily match with $\theta_{t \sigma}$ because $\theta_{t \sigma}$ and $l_s$ are taken as independent variables in the first-order Regge calculus.
+So, the variables $\theta_{t \sigma}$ and $l_s$ define independently two coexisting notions of causal structure on the wedges.

-Any set of signs of $\theta_{t\sigma}$ does not define an allowed causal structure as it must satisfy the cycle constraint \eqref{eq:cycle}.
-Interestingly, this condition shows up as a corollary of the equations of motion.
+Of course, the two notions of causal structure must match when the equations of motion are imposed.
+In particular, the cycle constraint appears as a corollary of the equations of motion.